certbot/certbot/certbot/docs/contributing.rst

 - running the `automated integration`_ tests
 - running an *ad hoc* `manual integration`_ test

-.. note:: Running integration tests does not currently work on macOS.
-See https://github.com/certbot/certbot/issues/6959.
-In the meantime, we recommend developers on macOS open a PR to run integration tests.

 .. _automated unit:

 Running automated unit tests